BeanieODM/beanie/docs/tutorial/document.md

 The `indexes` field of the inner `Collection` class is responsible for the indexes setup.
 It is a list where items could be:

 - single key.
-Name of the document's field (this is equivalent to using the Indexed function described above)
+Name of the document's field (this is equivalent to using the Indexed function described above without any additional arguments)
 - list of (key, direction) pairs.
 Key - string, name of the document's field.
 Direction - pymongo direction (
   example: `pymongo.ASCENDING`)
 - `pymongo.IndexModel` instance - the most flexible